Why Your Phone Tree Is a Liability—And How To Improve It

-With modern emergency communication software, organizations can effectively communicate during critical events to keep their people safe, informed, and connected.
+With a modern emergency communication system, organizations can effectively communicate during critical events to keep their people safe, informed, and connected.
 Emergency communication software automates the grunt work of sending out bulk messages so you can focus on communicating.

-An emergency communication platform offers many distinct advantages over a manual or automated phone tree, including the ability to:
+An emergency communication platform offers many distinct advantages over the functionality of manual or automated phone trees, including the ability to:

 With its ability to integrate with existing systems that store employee records—such as your Active Directory, HRIS, or travel software—an employee notification system allows you to easily import and maintain your people’s phone numbers, addresses, and other data.
 This means you always have access to the latest contact information for employees, helping you ensure everybody in your audience receives important notifications as intended.

 Employees’ preferred communication channels are dramatically different from those even a decade ago.
 If you target only one or two channels, you may miss a significant number of employees who could be in harm’s way.
-With an emergency communication system, you can simultaneously send messages across multiple channels, including email, SMS texts, push notifications, voice calls, intranet updates, social media posts, and even custom channels.
+With an emergency communication system, you can simultaneously send messages across multiple channels, including